The Students' Union Academic Advice Service is an independent, free and confidential service open to all Queen Mary students.

 Yes, you have the right to appeal but that’s not the same as having grounds for appeal.

-Deadlines for appeals depend on the year of the policy.
-For appeals related to the 2023/24 policy the deadline is 21 days; for 2024/25 policy it is 15 working days.
+You have 15 working days to appeal a confirmed decision.
+This includes both rejected EC outcomes and your confirmed grades.
 This deadline comes into effect after receiving confirmed results, which is usually around July for undergraduates, September for res-sit results or November for postgrads.
 Please note results must be confirmed not provisional.

 It’s important not to miss the deadline, otherwise, you’ll have to show “good reason” for the delay, and “good reason” is defined very narrowly by the College.